Dorset OPC

 The Iron Age hill-fort known as Maiden Castle (see foot of page), built on the site of a deserted Bronze Age settlement over a Neolithic causeway, and the various barrows dotting the countryside here, such as Four-Barrow hill and Clandon, attest to an immemorial ancestry, older than any written history of England.
 Archaeologist Mortimer Wheeler's excavations in the 1930s revealed an Iron Age cemetery at the fort, featuring burials of people who had died violently, including one with a Roman catapult bolt lodged in his spine.
 He believed Maiden Castle to have been the scene of a great last stand by the Ancient Britons in AD 44, but there is little evidence the Romans ever attacked the fort.
 It continued to be occupied after the conquest and a Romano-Celtic temple complex was built there in the fourth century.

 Like the Romans, once the Normans had conquered England they built monumental religious edifices.
-The Parish church of St Martin (above) sits in the centre of Martinstown village.
-The original building was 12th century, but was refashioned in the perpendicular style when the tower was added in the 15th century and finally ‘restored’ in 1905.
+The Parish church of St Martin of Tours (above) sits in the centre of Martinstown village.
+The original building was 12th century, but was refashioned in the perpendicular style when the tower was added in the 15th century and finally 'restored' in 1905.
 Inside there is a square Norman font (c1125) of Purbeck marble.
 A Chantry was founded here in 1367, probably in the north aisle where the Lady Chapel is now sited.
 There are the remains of a Jacobean pulpit, cut down from its original three decks, and a very rare George II hatchment (died 1760).
 The 18th century bells were sold to defray debts, but after a hundred years of silence, chimes rang out again in 1947 when five new bells were hung in memory of the war dead.

 Since the Norman Conquest in 1066 the Manor has been held by only nine families: fitz Grip, de Lincoln, fitz Pain, Maltravers, Stafford, Howard, Napier, Sturt (later Allington) and Duke.
 The latter family auctioned off much of the land in 1912.
 Lordship of the Manor of Winterborne St Martin is still a registered title, however on a couple of occasions unscrupulous solicitors have concocted scams to sell the title of 'the Barony of Winterbourne St Martin', which does not exist.